 My top 5 Ahrefs alternatives

-Based on the criteria that I shared above, I’ve picked just a few SEO tools that I believe are the closest alternatives to Ahrefs.
+Based on the criteria that I shared above, I’ve picked a few SEO tools like Ahrefs I believe are the best alternatives you can use.

-Let me give you a brief overview of each tool for better understanding.
+Let me provide a brief overview of each tool to help you gain a better understanding.

 2. Search Atlas — An affordable alternative to Ahrefs that offers an AI SEO solution for agencies.